MeAkash77/Moodify-Emotion-Music-App/README.md

 The Moodify app is currently live and deployed on Vercel.
 You can access the live app using the following link: [Moodify](https://moodify-app.vercel.app).

-Feel free to also visit the backend at [Moodify Backend API](https://moodify-emotion-music-app.onrender.com/).

 For your information, the front-end's production (deployment) branch is `frontend-deployment/production`, and the backend's production (deployment) branch is `main-deployment-branch/production`.

 > **Disclaimer:** The backend of Moodify is currently hosted with the **Free Tier** of Render, so it may take a few seconds to load initially.
 Additionally, it may spin down after a period of inactivity or high traffic, so please be patient if the backend takes a few seconds to respond.